The best pancake lenses in 2025: super-skinny primes and zooms

 Tricky to manual focus

-An absolute favorite of mine is the astonishingly slim yet impressively performing Olympus M.Zuiko 14-42mm f/3.5 f/5.6 EZ Pancake lens.
+An absolute favorite lens of mine is the astonishingly slim yet impressively performing Olympus M.Zuiko 14-42mm f/3.5 f/5.6 EZ Pancake.
 Commonly paired with similarly svelte PEN cameras and the Olympus OM-D E-M10 Mark IV, it is a liposuctioned version of the larger 14‑42mm f/3.5‑5.6 II R kit lens.

-That versatile focal range means that you really can slap this one single lens on the front of your camera and be covered for almost any shooting situation – making it a perfect choice for street shooting, travel photography, or just everyday walkabout use.
-In fact, it's so slim that you can leave it on your camera in place of a body cap, so that you can always grab your camera and shoot without faffing for a lens.
+That versatile focal range means you can slap this single lens to the front of your camera and be covered for almost any shooting situation, making it a perfect choice for street shooting, travel photography, or just everyday walkabout use.
+In fact, it's so slim that you can leave it on your camera in place of a body cap, so that you can always have your camera to hand and ready to shoot without faffing for a lens.

-It captures very respectable images, and very much comes into its own as a video lens, since the fully motorized zoom can smoothly and near-silently push in and out of your scene to record more dynamic footage.
+It captures very respectable images, but very much comes into its own as a video lens, as the fully motorized zoom can smoothly and near-silently push in and out of your scene to record more dynamic footage.
 That electronic zoom also means that you can fully control the focal length from your phone when shooting remotely!

 Specifications